Data Hygiene: Checklist & Best Practices For a Clean CRM

 What’s the difference between data quality and data hygiene?

-Data quality and data hygiene are closely related concepts but focus on different aspects of managing and maintaining data.
+Data quality and data hygiene are closely related concepts, but they focus on different aspects of data management and maintenance.

 Data quality